 MLP Linking Method

 For the MLP project, we developed a probabilistic method of record linkage and built infrastructure necessary to manage record linkage across multiple full-count census databases.
-Our working paper describes the method in greater detail.
+Our study describes the method in detail.
 Researchers who wish to implement the method described in the working paper can access the Stata code used in the design of the process.
 The Hlink open-source software used for production will be available soon.
 Hlink uses a distributed processing engine to spread the workload across a cluster of computers, increasing the efficiency and speed of the linking process.
-The program, built on top of Apache Spark, is designed for the user to tailor the procedure for other datasets, choosing which linking variables to include or exclude, as well as employing various linking methodologies.
+The program, built on top of Apache Spark, is designed for the researcher to tailor the procedure for each dataset, choosing which linking variables to include or exclude, as well as employing various linking methodologies.

 For each pair of census years, we start with the population of males from the earlier of the two censuses.
 Each individual is linked to a population of potential matches from the later census, subjected to the following criteria:

-- Census A individual and census B potential match has the same sex and place of birth.
+- Census A individual and Census B potential match have the same sex and place of birth.

 - Birth year of Census B potential match is within +/- three years of the Census A individual.

 - Agreement on at least one adjusted bigram on first and last name between Census A individual and Census B potential match.

 - Jaro-Winkler first and last name similarity score > 0.7